microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 # Connecting to the Service

+To connect to an Azure Fluid Relay instance you first need to create an `FrsClient`.
+You must provide some configuration parameters including the the tenant ID, orderer and storage URLs, and a token provider to generate the JSON Web Token (JWT) that will be used to authorize the current user against the service.
+The `frs-client` package provides an `InsecureTokenProvider` that can be used for development purposes.

+{{< callout danger >}}
-To connect to our FRS instance, we first need to instaniate our `FrsClient`.
-This takes in, as configuration parameters, the tenant ID, orderer, and storage URLs that were provided as part of the FRS onboarding process.
-It also requires a token provider to generate the JWT token that will be used to authorize the current user against the service.
-The `InsecureTokenProvider` should only be used for testing purposes as it exposes the tenant key secret in your client-side code bundle.
-This should be replaced with an implementation of `ITokenProvider` that fetches the token from your own backend service that is responsible for signing it with the tenant key.
+The `InsecureTokenProvider` should only be used for development purposes because **using it exposes the tenant key secret in your client-side code bundle.** This must be replaced with an implementation of `ITokenProvider` that fetches the token from your own backend service that is responsible for signing it with the tenant key.
+{{< /callout >}}

 ```javascript
 const config = {